About Content Strategy

 For a number of reasons I have been thinking about "Content Strategy" lately.
-One of the reasons came along somewhat unexpectedly in that I was named by MindTouch as one of the top 25 most influencial content strategists.
+One of the reasons came along somewhat unexpectedly in that I was named one of the top 25 most influential content strategists.
 To be honest, I was a little surprised at the nomination as the phrase "content strategy" has not been one of the many epithets that I have been known to throw around when discussing the ins-and-outs of content.
 That said, it is true that I have been excavating the concept of content, and the many things we do with it and to it, for essentially 20 years now.
 It is also true that few people have tortured the term as systematically as I have.
 All this aside, I was pleased to have my name associated with the still somewhat emergent concept of content strategy.

 It would seem fitting then to establish a definition for content strategy, or at least a working description of what it is that content strategists do.
 As a stepping stone in that direction, I particularly like the visualization provided by Richard Ingram (below).

 What I particularly like about this representation of content strategy is that it underscores the fact that content strategy is an integrative activity - one that must touch upon and pull together a variety of practice areas and mobilize their respective energies in a way that delivers maximum benefit to an organization and its customers.
 A content strategy becomes a form of game plan for how an organization will plan, develop and deliver content that helps people perform effectively.
 More often than not the focus of the content strategist falls on helping people to become customers through the facilitation of a sale and to be satisfied customers once the sale has been made.